cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 ## Why would anyone want to test this?

-The D (uninterruptible sleep) state is a process state where a process is sleeping and cannot be interrupted or killed directly by signals<sup>* see `TASK_KILLABLE` note</sup>.
+The D (typically written out as "uninterruptible sleep") state is a process state where a process is sleeping and cannot be woken up in userspace.
 This can become a problem for things like init systems or containerisation platforms where the unwavering persistence of such processes must be planned for and have strategies in place to not block forward progress.

-<small><sup>*</sup> This is true in the majority of cases, but we do also have
-`TASK_KILLABLE` where fatal signals (i.e. signals with terminal state and no userspace signal handler) can still terminate the application in this state.</small>

 One example of where this is used is in DMA transfers and the like.
 DMA allows hardware subsystems to access the main system memory for reading/writing